SMAC-Group/course_intro_statistics/slides/chapter1_02.md

 ```

-Notes: Note that you can also subset a a named vector with negative indices.
+Notes: Note that you can also subset a named vector with negative indices.
 For example

 ```r
 grand_slam_win[-c(1:3)]
 ```

-will returns
+which will return:

 ```out
 Novak Djokovic  Roger Federer